rizkjackson/CBC-website/content/software/index.md

 different story.)
 We are now extending the Aroma Project for it to support HT-Seq analysis as well.

-At the UCSF Helen Diller Family Comprehensive Cancer Center we have a large Linux compute cluster (maintained by [Translational Informatics]), which, together with tailored implementations (e.g. our aroma.seq and aroma.affymetrix tools), allows us to process large amounts of data in a highly parallel fashion.

 ## Programming Languages
 We are experienced in programming languages such as C, C++, Java,